natesales/openreactor/README.md

 We detect neutron emissions using a proportional neutron counter tube, an amplifier, and a counter running on a RP2040.
 The [counter](https://github.com/natesales/openreactor/tree/main/cmd/counter) service logs the count rate over serial and supports any falling-edge signal from a NIM rack or scalar.

 ![neutron](docs/img/diagrams/neutron-detection.jpg)
+*Neutron detection overview*

 #### Adding a pulse output to the Ludlum 2000

 Older Ludlum scalars don't have a RS232 interface like the new ones do, so instead of wiring up a microcontroller to read and control the internal counter's time base and reset state, we can simply expose the pulse signal and trigger an interrupt on a microcontroller.
-We can wire the counter pulse trigger pin through a voltage divider to get a 3.3V falling-edge trigger signal, and then pass it through a panel mount BNC jack to a RP2040 digital input pin.
+We can wire the counter pulse trigger pin through a voltage divider to get a 3.3V falling-edge trigger signal, and pass it through a panel mount BNC jack to a RP2040 digital input pin.

 |        ![pump](docs/img/photos/ludlum-tap.jpg)         |    ![pump](docs/img/photos/ludlum-bnc.jpg)     |
 |:------------------------------------------------------:|:----------------------------------------------:|
 | Tap on the count trigger pin on the 2000 control board | Panel mount BNC connector with voltage divider |

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+#### Future Work
+TODO

+#### Feasibility study
+TODO
+- BOM/cost
+- Scale
+- Environmental feasibility